113ll3/Ibmclouddocscli/plugins/pnp/index.md

 To get started, install the {{site.data.keyword.Bluemix_notm}} CLI.
 See [IBM Cloud CLI](http://clis.ng.bluemix.net/ui/home.html) for details.

-## Install the private network peering CLI plug-in
+## Install the private network peering CLI Plug-in

 **Note**: If you have a previous version of the plug-in that is installed, you need to uninstall it.
 Use the following command to uninstall the plug-in: